spaceman68/CPSRL_Lab_Manuals/CPSRL_Lab_1/CPSRL_Lab_1.md

   <figcaption>Figure 1.     </figcaption>
 </figure>
 Figure X: Real-Time Synchronization Block.

+The Real-Time Sync and Set Pace blocks regulate the sample rate of the computer, not needed on Computer 1 as it should send data as fast as possible.

+4b.
+Your student computer may also be able to support the real-time sync block.
+However this may depend on the student’s computer it is not as necessary and can be skipped as compared to the Set Pace Block.

 10. Run 'sldrtkernel -setup'  in MATLAB to setup Real Time Sync (Only have to do this the first time you use Real-Time Sync)